Add $30K–$50K Annually Through Partnerships Without Hiring: Revenue Protocol for $80K–$120K Operators

 Minutes 15–25: Present Opportunity

-“Here’s what I’m seeing: We get 6–10 leads monthly for [service] from [client type].
-Average budget is $2,500–$4,000 monthly.
-We currently turn them away.
+“Here’s what I’m seeing: we get 6–10 leads a month for [service] from [client type], with an average budget of $2,500–$4,000, and we’re currently turning them away.

-Example: Client pays $3,000/month for your service.
-You deliver and get $2,250; we handle billing and keep $750 for client management.
+For example, if a client pays $3,000 a month for your service, you deliver and receive $2,250 while we handle billing and keep $750 for client management.

 Does this structure make sense for you?”